10-3-pursuit/project-startup-challenge-fullstack/README.md

 <img src="lightbulb.png" width="500" height="500">

-You originally participated in a simple 'Startup Challenge' in Module 2 using user research, user stories and pitches.
+You originally participated in a basic Startup Challenge in Module 2 using user research, user stories and pitches to present ideas.
 Then, in Module 3, you created a 'pseudo' fullstack Startup Challenge Poject using ReactJS and json-server.

 Now it's time to build an actual fullstack application that persists data using ReactJS, ExpressJS & PostgreSQL and pg-promise.